storytellingron/ForTheLordRPG-DarkAges/index.md

 - Your relevant **Trait**.
 - The **highest single die** from your **Dice Pool** (derived from total Die Ranks).

-### Difficulty
-- The default Difficulty is **12**.
-Equal or exceed it to succeed.
-- Opposed checks: both sides roll; higher total wins.
-- Terrain: add the character’s **Armor Save** to the Difficulty when maneuvering in treacherous conditions.

 ### Die Ranks (DR) → Dice Pool
 - Combine DR from skills, gear, situational factors, Blessings, and Inspired Die into a single total.